AmrGobran/Iphone-15-pro-clone/README.md

 - **GSAP**: Animation library for creating smooth and complex animations.
 - **Vite**: Fast build tool for modern web development.

-This markdown summary provides an overview of the project, its features, technologies used.
-You can customize it further based on your specific implementation details.

 ![UI screenshot](./src/assets/screenshots/apple-clone.png)